Attachmate Worldwide | Contact Us | NetIQ.com

 Some Secure Shell settings can be configured through the Reflection interface.
 Settings configured from the Reflection interface are saved per connection and apply only to single host connections.

-Note: To configure global Secure Shell settings for connections, use the config file (see Using the Config File above), or create an SSH config scheme from within the user interface.
+Note: To configure global Secure Shell settings for connections, use the config file (see Using the Config File), or create an SSH config scheme from within the user interface.

 To configure Secure Shell settings using the Reflection interface, follow the steps below: